 - Optimizing pages so they correlate better with the search terms that bring users to your site, with ads you are using, or with keywords you have implemented.

 - Changing the ads or keywords to better reflect page content.

 4. User behavior

-In early days, Pop-ups can increase conversion rates.
+In the early days, Pop-ups can increase conversion rates.
 People signed up for your mailing list or your products and services.
-There’s only a problem that many visitors find them extremely annoying.
+There’s only a problem that many visitors find that extremely annoying.

 Others say pop-ups work well and don’t hurt conversions.
 It depends on your website or your desire.

 Try to look at your website and imagine that is it really appealing?

 All readers are not designers, but they can sense poor design.
 Your design should have a visually harmonious.
 People don’t like to spend much time on the poorly designed website.
 It can become a reason for bounce rate.